Technical geography

-In teaching technical geography, instructors often need to fall back on examples from human and physical geography to explain the theoretical concepts.
+The other branches of geography, most commonly limited to human geography and physical geography, make extensive use of technical geographies concepts and techniques.
+Nevertheless, the methods and theory are distinct, and a technical geographer may be more concerned with the technological and theoretical concepts than the nature of the data.
+In teaching technical geography, instructors often rely on examples from human and physical geography to explain theoretical concepts.
 While technical geography mostly works with quantitative data, the techniques and technology can be applied to qualitative geography, differentiating it from quantitative geography.
 Within the branch of technical geography are the major and overlapping subbranches of geographic information science, geomatics, and geoinformatics.

 Fundamentals

 Technical geography is highly theoretical and focuses on developing and testing methods and technologies for handling spatial-temporal data.
 These technologies are then applied to datasets and problems within the branches of both human and physical geography.
 Historically, technical geography was focused on cartography and globe-making.
 Today, while technical geographers still develop and make maps, the Information Age has pushed the development of information management techniques to handle spatial data and support decision-makers.
 To this end, technical geographers often adapt technology and techniques from other disciplines to spatial problems rather than create original innovations, such as using computers to aid in cartography.
-They also explore adapting techniques developed for one area of geography to another, such as kriging, originally created for estimating gold ore distributions but now applied to topics such as real estate appraisal.
+They also explore adapting techniques developed for one area of geography to another, such as kriging, created for estimating gold ore distributions but now applied to topics such as real estate appraisal.
 Technical geography today is theoretically grounded in information theory, or the study of mathematical laws that govern information systems.

 Core concepts

-There are several concepts related to technical geography that are considered central attributes of the discipline.
-In one paper, autocorrelation and frequency are listed as the concepts that technical geography is based upon.
-Central to technical geography are the technologies surrounding cartography and map production, which is only possible through cartographic generalization.
+Several concepts in technical geography are considered central attributes of the discipline.
+In one paper, autocorrelation and frequency are listed as concepts on which technical geography is based.
+Central to technical geography are the technologies surrounding cartography and map production, which are only possible through cartographic generalization.
 More than just reducing the overall level of information, cartographic generalization helps discover patterns and trends in data that underlie many techniques and technologies employed and investigated by technical geographers.

 Autocorrelation

 Moran's I statistic computed for different spatial patterns.
 Using 'rook' neighbors for each grid cell, setting $w_{ij}=1$ for neighbours $j$ of $i$ and then row normalizing the weight matrix.
-Top left shows anti-correlation giving a negative I. Top right shows a spatial gradient giving a large positive I. Bottom left shows random data giving a value of I near 0 (or $-1/(N-1) \simeq -0.04$).
+The top left shows an anticorrelation, yielding a negative I. The top right shows a spatial gradient giving a large positive I. The bottom left shows random data giving a value of I near 0 (or $-1/(N-1) \simeq -0.04$).
 Bottom right shows an 'ink blot' or spreading pattern with positive autocorrelation.

+Spatial Autocorrelation Report generated by ArcGIS Pro for 2022 U.S. county population calculated using Global Moran's I.

 Clusters of the estimated percent of people in poverty by county in the contiguous United States in 2020 calculated using Anselin Local Moran's I.